welcome

 Mediation is a confidential process in which a neutral third party acts as a referee to help resolve conflict between people.

-• It's not necessary to have lawyers present, but Parties may choose to have their own lawyers present during mediation, or to independently consult with a lawyer during the mediation process.
+It's not necessary to have lawyers present, but parties often choose to have their own lawyers present during mediation, or to independently consult with a lawyer during the mediation process.
+While a mediator may explain the law and evaluate your case, they do not provide either party with legal advice.

-• Issues are resolved through mutual agreement of the parties.
-While the mediator may provide guidance as to the law, the mediator has no power to force either party into an agreement or make legally binding rulings.
+Issues are resolved through mutual agreement of the parties.
+While the mediator may provide guidance or suggest creative solutions, the mediator has no power to force either party to settle against his or her will.

 Contact